joric/oneliners/README.md

   You can also use this syntax to unpack iterables, e.g. `a,*b,c=range(5)` means `a=1;b=[2,3,4];c=5`.
 * Instead of range(x), you can use the * operator on a list of anything, e.g. `range(8)` equals `[1]*8` (unless you really need that counter value).

-A nice way to convert an iterable to list on

 ## References

 * https://pythononeliners.com